nicolefella/Minesweeper/README.md

 Minesweeper
 ===========

-Minesweeper programmed in Java for use in terminal
+Minesweeper programmed in Java with command-line application.